ShanBore/Hospitality-Operations-Analytics/README.md

 ## Data Manual
 The data is stored in multiple structured tables (CSV files):

-**dim_date.csv:** Contains information on the date, including its classification as a weekend/weekday and week number.
+**date.csv:** Contains information on the date, including its classification as a weekend/weekday and week number.

-**dim_hotels.csv:** Includes property details such as property ID, name, category (business/luxury), and city.
+**hotels.csv:** Includes property details such as property ID, name, category (business/luxury), and city.

-**dim_rooms.csv:** Holds room information, including room ID and class (standard, elite, premium).
+**rooms.csv:** Holds room information, including room ID and class (standard, elite, premium).

-**fact_aggregated_bookings.csv:** Aggregated data on bookings, including total bookings, room capacity, and realization.
+**aggregated_bookings.csv:** Aggregated data on bookings, including total bookings, room capacity, and realization.

-**fact_bookings.csv:** Detailed information on each individual booking, such as booking date, number of guests, platform, and revenue realized.
+**bookings.csv:** Detailed information on each individual booking, such as booking date, number of guests, platform, and revenue realized.

 ## Data Cleaning, Manipulation, and Transformation Process
 The following steps outline how the data was processed in SQL to prepare it for analysis and visualization: